AnitaMavani/ContactManager/README.md

-## 📂 TypeFlowReactMaterial - Contact Management System
+## 📂 ContactManager - Contact Management System

 A full-stack Contact Management System using React + TypeScript + Express application with authentication and CRUD operations.